Working pictures of THORChain. Work in progress. Please provide feedback in the Dev discord server - DevOps channel.

 High Level App View These are the major components within THORChain.
 THORChain extends the Cosmos BaseApp and has its own module for specific message handling and processing.

-Swap Example
+Swap Example - Inbound and Outbound

 Example BTC to ETH Swap overview - High Level.